- Lloyd Doaman: Senior Associate, Business Development

 Claire Knowlton is an Associate Director in Advisory Services, based in the Los Angeles office.
 Claire oversees NFF’s work in Los Angeles and Southern California with nonprofits, funders and other partners to build the financial health of the region’s social sector.
 Prior to joining NFF, she was executive director of a community-based art center in Los Angeles for eight years, where she brought the organization from financial distress to a model of excellence in programming and organizational management.
 Claire also worked as an independent auditor for nonprofit organizations.
 She is co-founder and board president of The Life You Can Save, a nonprofit committed to ending extreme poverty by directing philanthropic dollars to the most effective solutions.

-Deborah Koski: Senior Lending Officer
+Deborah Koski: Senior Investment Officer

 Peter Kramer: Associate Director